What is a Benchmark Ball?

 What’s a benchmark ball?

 Put simply, a benchmark ball is a bowling ball around which you can build an arsenal.
 The ball you use as a benchmark is the cornerstone of your bag, and serves some critical purposes.
 Out of necessity, a benchmark ball fits in the “middle” of your bowling ball selections.
 What this means is that a benchmark is never the strongest or the weakest ball in your bag.
 Likewise, it is never the most angular or the smoothest ball.
 To follow the requirements of a benchmark a bit further, the core should also be moderate in its measurable metrics.
-This means a moderate radius of gyration, differential, and low intermediate differential or symmetrical core.
+This means a moderate radius of gyration (RG), differential, and low intermediate differential or symmetrical core.
 The cover of a benchmark ball is something moderately smooth and can be easily adjusted to suit environments.
 The combination of a moderate cover and core should provide the bowler with a predictable and versatile ball motion.

 Another use for a benchmark is to have a versatile ball in your arsenal.
-Due to the versatility of both core and cover, a benchmark ball can often be used on medium-dry to medium heavy oil patterns.
+Due to the versatility of both core and cover, a benchmark ball can often be used on medium-dry to medium-heavy oil patterns.
 The cover versatility mentioned before is crucial because a benchmark that easily takes surface changes can be used on even heavier and lighter oil conditions.
 So often, when traveling to tournaments bowlers are limited in the number of balls they can take.
 Having a benchmark ball that can be scuffed to use on heavy volumes or shined to create more angle gives the bowler more options at the tournament to which they’re traveling.

 Be the first to know